-Despite the fact that diseases of the pelvic organs rarely cause erectile dysfunction (ED), surgical procedures that are used for their treatment can cause erection problems.
+Despite the fact that diseases of the pelvic organs rarely cause erectile dysfunction, surgical procedures that are used for their treatment can cause erection problems.

-The list of surgical procedures that can cause ED includes:
+The list of surgical procedures that can cause erectile dysfunction includes:

-Most often, ED develops after radical prostatectomy.
+Most often, erectile dysfunction develops after radical prostatectomy.
 Compared to prostatectomy, brachytherapy and cryosurgery are less invasive procedures.
-Therefore, they rarely cause ED and other types of sexual side effects.
+Therefore, they rarely cause erectile dysfunction and other types of sexual side effects.

 Studies show that the neurovascular bundles that surround the prostate can be damaged because of radical prostatectomy.
 When tumor processes develop around the prostate, surgeons have to remove some of the nerves that regulate erectile function.